-When you encounter a problem, read it first, try to identify what is given to you, and what you need to find and convert that into maths and numbers.
+When you encounter a problem, read it first, try to identify what is given to you, and what you need to find ,and convert that into math and numbers.
 A lot of people freak out and get confused about what equation they should use.
 At this point, it's too soon to think about equations.
 It's great to have an initial idea, but you shouldn't focus on it.

 Step 3: Draw a diagram to visualize the problem

 There are different types of diagrams used for various engineering problems :

 - Free-body diagrams are used for statics, dynamics, strengths of materials, or physics problems.

 - Pipe diagrams are used for fluids or hydraulics.
 Draw a pipe with the reservoirs, showing the flow weight and the diameter of the pipe.

 - Cash-flow diagrams are used for engineering economics problems.

 - For retaining walls, draw a wall demonstrating all the active and passive pressures.